-The two anonymity tools, Tor and VPN, are often confused to be rivals, as assumed by a layman internet user.
-But the question about the rivalry between the two is as vague as it is to compare a burger and french fries, as both them are meant to satisfy our belly, and the burger + fries combination does a commendable job enhancing our taste.
+The two anonymity tools, Tor and VPN, are often confused to be rivals, as assumed by a general internet user.
+But the question about the rivalry between the two is as vague as it is to compare a burger and french fries.
+Both of them are meant to satisfy our belly, and the burger + fries combination does a commendable job enhancing our taste.

-Talking about our anonymity saviours, they can be understood as two modes of transportation, like an aeroplane and a bus, VPN is like an aeroplane which is faster but costlier.
-And TOR, like the bus, is slower but cheap, can pick you up right outside your house, but that’s not the case with the aeroplane.
-TOR and VPN are meant to provide anonymity to you and help you hide your data and location from any “middle-man” existing in the network you’re connected to.
+Talking about our anonymity saviors, they can be understood as two modes of transportation, like an airplane and a bus.
+VPN is like an airplane which is faster but costlier.
+And TOR, like a bus, is slower but cheap (actually free).

 When to use Tor?

-And try not to send any confidential information like your email, phone or other personal details without any encryption, as it might serve as the means to identify you, no matter how many relays you’ve jumped through.
+And try not to send any confidential information like your email, phone, or other personal details without any encryption, as it might serve as the means to identify you, no matter how many relays you’ve jumped through.

-The movie buffs, and the torrenting guys will find TOR not much compelling as the high latency of the connection created while the data jumps through the relays, reduces the connection speed by a considerable amount.
+The movie buffs and the torrenting guys won’t find TOR much compelling as the high latency of the connection created while the data jumps through the relays reduces the connection speed by a considerable amount.

 When to use VPN?

 The VPN server has access to all the traffic you’ve initiated, but popular VPN services claim that they don’t store any logs.
-Well, that claim might be legitimate until any government agency asks them about your existence on their network.
+Well, that claim might sound legitimate until any government agency asks them about your existence on their network.

-A VPN network can be used in low-risk situations like if you’re not accused of some crime that you may or may not have committed, or if you want to hide yourself from various tracking tools on the internet and simply browse the internet or download torrents.
+A VPN network can be used in low-risk situations like if you’re not accused of some crime that you may or may not have committed, or if you want to hide from various tracking tools on the internet and simply browse the internet or download torrents.